Drive section

 Corridor read

 Read this stretch as a practical Route 20 sequence rather than three equal stops.
-Sturbridge opens the segment, Auburn, Massachusetts carries the strongest weight in the middle, and Worcester gives the stretch its cleanest finish or handoff on the far side.
+Sturbridge opens the segment, Auburn keeps the route legible through the middle, and Worcester carries the strongest planning weight on the far side as the Central Massachusetts reset.

 Best next pages